 Databases: Electronic Access to Newspapers

-In the late 1970s, newsrooms accelerated their use of computers to produce their publications.
-These "born digital" articles were the easiest for publishers to make accessible digitally.
+In the late 1970s, newsrooms accelerated their use of computers to produce their newspapers.
+These "born digital" news articles were the easiest for publishers to make accessible digitally.
 As a general rule accessing information published in newspapers in the 1980s and beyond is the simpler than for prior decades.
-The Free Library subscribes to several full text databases to assist researchers in easily accessing news normally behind paywalls in the computer era:
+The Free Library pays for subscriptions to several full text databases to assist researchers in easily accessing news normally behind paywalls in the computer era:

-Access World News News sources world wide, but the most important local sources are the Inquirer and Daily News:
+Access World News covers news sources worldwide, but the most important local sources are the Inquirer and Daily News:

 TDNet is the tool for researchers to use to determine which databases provide electronic access to periodicals.
 Search a newspaper (or magazine) by title, and TDNet will tell you which database(s) to which we subscribe provide full text.
 TDNet is an imperfect tool, if something seems missing consult with a librarian for assistance.